 Prioritizing Goals and Finances

-It’s hard to deal with several issues at once, so my first piece of advice is coming up with a specific to-do plan.
+It's hard to deal with several issues at once, so my first piece of advice is to come up with a specific to-do plan.

 Short Term Goals

 - Get healthy.
 My first priority is taking care of yourself physically and mentally.
 Since he has health insurance, I believe that he should take advantage of his coverage.
 I believe this is one case of asking friends and family for monetary help.
 Co-pays are much lower than paying for visits completely out of pocket, so I strongly believe others can step in and help with that.

 I want to include a list of resources for those dealing with mental illness and their support network to help them find the appropriate organization.

 - NAMI Information Helpline: 1-800-950-6264

 - The National Suicide Prevention Lifeline: English 1-800-273-TALK; Spanish 1-800-628-9454

 Even if he can't get it done in time for the fall, at least it's something he can look forward to in the spring semester.